grimoire-ca/root.tf/README.md

 The user running Terraform must also have access to the `terraform.grimoire` bucket.
 In practice, an administrative user is strongly encouraged.

 Replace `my-project` with a key unique to the project.

+## Tagging

+This project tags its objects with `Project = "root.tf"`, matching the canonical base name of the Git repository.
+This convention is intended to help with billing and with tracking down the source of rogue objects.
+It is strongly recommended that downstream projects follow suit.